LLNL/shroud/docs/input.rst

 ^^^^^^

 This attribute is only valid with function pointers.
-Create a ``type(C_FUNPTR)`` argument for the function pointer.
+Create a ``type(C_FUNPTR)`` argument for the function pointer instead of an abstract interface.
 The caller is required to use ``C_FUNLOC`` to get the address of the function.
-The advantage is that this will work with any function and does not require an abstract interface.
+The advantage is that this will allow any function to be passed.
+Like ``void`` pointers, the user is responsible to ensure the function pointer is called with the correct arguments.

 See also the *external* attribute.
 See :ref:`DeclAnchor_Function_Pointers`.